Mitsubishi UFJ Lease says to merge with Hitachi Capital

+A Mitsubishi UFJ Lease spokesman confirmed the plans, which were reported earlier by Diamond magazine online.
+A spokesman for Hitachi Capital declined to comment.

-The Diamond report prompted the Tokyo Stock Exchange to suspend trading in both companies' shares.
+The Tokyo Stock Exchange suspended trading in both companies' shares following the report.

+The combined revenue of the two companies will be around 1.4 trillion yen ($13.3 billion), according to a Reuters calculation.
+That means the new company will rank as the lease industry's third largest, Diamond reported.

 ((ran.kim@thomsonreuters.com; +81-3-4563-2740))